 So the United Kingdom will continue to engage actively in discussions under the agenda item of Preventing an Arms Race in Outer Space at the Conference on Disarmament and the UN Disarmament Commission.
-We were delighted to attend the first meeting of the Open Ended Working Group in May, established through our UNGA resolution on "Reducing Space threats through norms, rules and principles of responsible behaviour" at the UN General Assembly First Committee in 2021.
-We remain convinced that the focus of the OEWG on responsible behaviours is a promising avenue for the prevention of an arms race in outer space.
+We were delighted with the overwhelming support again this year for our UNGA resolution on "Reducing Space threats through norms, rules and principles of responsible behaviour" at the UN General Assembly First Committee .
+The report from the UN Secretary General last year and the Open Ended Working Group that is set up for 2022 show how responsible space behaviours can reduce the risk of miscalculation and conflict arising from threats from States against our space systems.